polybase/example-nft-metadata/README.md

   // Image could link to the location of the file on IPFS, Arweave, etc.
   image: string;

-  // Any additional properties you want
-  level: number;
   points: number;

   constructor (id: string, name: string, image: string) {